Artie Moore: Home-made wireless station

 In a garden shed and later in the loft of the mill, Moore built a rudimentary radio station consisting of a coherer-based receiver and a spark-gap transmitter, also powered by batteries charged from the mill wheel.
 He strung copper wire across the Sirhowy River and uphill to a barn to create a large aerial system that enabled him to receive distant signals.
 In 1911, he intercepted the Italian government's declaration of war on Libya and was featured on the front page of the London newspaper the Daily Sketch.

 Using the spark-gap transmitter technology of the time, Moore together with his friend Richard Jenkins, an electrical engineer at the local coal mine, made what was probably the first use in Wales of amateur wireless for business purposes.
 Having set up a second transmitting and receiving station at Ty Llwyd farm, owned by Jenkins's father which was located approximately three and a half miles south of Gelligroes at Ynysddu, Moore received an order over the air for grain to be delivered from the mill to the farm.

-RMS Titanic
+RMS Titanic claim

-Early on 15 April 1912, over a distance of more than 3000 mi, Moore heard the distress signal in morse code from Titanic, one of the first uses of "SOS".
+Early on 15 April 1912, over a distance of more than 3000 mi, Moore heard the distress signal in morse code from Titanic.
 He bicycled to the police station in Caerphilly, where his report was discounted; two days later, press reports confirmed the accuracy of his report, including that the ship's wireless operator had used "SOS" in addition to the older "CQD" code for a ship in distress.